tidepool-org/uploader/lib/drivers/docs/animasPingAndVibe.md

     - `[-]` agent/reason for bolus cancellation

 Device-specific?
 (Add any device-specific notes/additions here.)
-- Combo boluses will appear with a 50:50 split, as the Animas data model does not include the split between the immediate and extended portions
+- With combo boluses only the total amount delivered is available.
+As such, all immediate and extended portions will appear with a 50:50 split.
+- When a combo bolus is cancelled, we also show the total amount delivered as a 50:50 split between immediate and extended portions, since the individual amounts are not provided.
+- If a combo bolus is cancelled, we don't know the actual duration, so it is set to zero and annotated with  `animas/bolus/unknown-duration`

 #### CBG